peterallanwalker/Argo_Log_Collector/README.md

   https://www.putorius.net/automatically-accept-ssh-fingerprint.html

+look for pscp.exe documentation or source code

 ```[mcherisi@putor ~]$ ssh -o "StrictHostKeyChecking no" fenrir
 Warning: Permanently added 'fenrir,10.0.0.5' (ECDSA) to the list of known hosts.
 ok
 [mcherisi@Fenrir ~]$ ```

+... for auto-enter password might be abke to jsut copy it to clipboard for pasting, could do that for fingerprint
+changes as well.

+... packagae a complete python standard lib version before adding in any externals, separate the exe, provide
+"installation" instrucutions...